Pseudonymization vs Anonymization: Key Differences, Benefits, & Examples

 In conclusion, both pseudonymization and anonymization are effective methods for protecting PII, and the best method will depend on the specific use case and the level of privacy required.
 When in doubt, it’s always best to err on the side of caution and choose the method that provides the highest level of privacy protection.

-Tokenization involves replacing sensitive data with randomly generated tokens that are not derived from the original data but are linked to it in a secure manner.
-Tokens can be used to reference the original data without revealing sensitive information and are oftentimes secured in a Vault to further safeguard the data.
+Tokenization involves replacing sensitive data with randomly generated tokens not derived from the original data but linked to it securely.
+Tokens can be used to reference the original data without revealing sensitive information and are oftentimes secured in a Vault to safeguard the data further, enhancing data masking vs anonymization.

 Tokenization can be a valuable technique in both pseudonymization and anonymization processes to protect sensitive data while maintaining data utility.
 Here’s how tokenization can help in each case: